Omar Lulu: Career

-His third movie Oru Adaar Love was an international sensation which made Priya P Warrier an internet sensation by a wink scene from the film.
-It is also the first ever Malayalam film that got released in four different language (Malayalam, Telugu, Kannada and Tamil) simultaneously all around the world in more than 2000 theatres.
-The film made a box office hit for Omar and it is dubbed into Chinese, English, Arabic and all Indian languages.
-Dhamaka was his fourth movie released on theatres.
-In 2022, his fifth film titled Nalla Samayam released on theatres was withdrawn from the theaters three days after its release due to a case was filed against him by the Kozhikode Excise Inspector for promoting the use of the banned drug MDMA through the film.
+His third movie Oru Adaar Love was an international sensation which made Priya P Warrier an internet sensation for a wink scene from the film.
+It is also the first ever Malayalam film that got released in four different language (Malayalam, Telugu, Kannada and Tamil) simultaneously in over 2,000 theatres around the world.
+The film was a box office hit and was dubbed into Chinese, English, Arabic and all Indian languages.
+Dhamaka was his fourth movie released in theatres.
+In 2022, his fifth film titled Nalla Samayam was withdrawn from the theaters three days after its release due to a case bein filed against Omar by the Kozhikode Excise Inspector for promoting the use of the banned drug MDMA through the film.
 New movies in planning are Power Star starring Kannada actor Shreyas Manju, Babu Antony and freshers' LoveYathra.

 Besides making films, Omar started directing musical albums by the year 2020.
 His last two albums, Tu Hi Hai Meri Zindagi and Jaana Meri Jaana starring Ajmal Khan and Jumana Khan was shot in Dubai in 2021.